 John is a highly motivated and professional massage therapist with a mature, quietly confident and reassuring manner.
 Many of his regular clients simply want to experience an enjoyable, calming, therapeutic massage from which they come away feeling restored, but John also has a particular interest in clinical massage, and has experience in treating men and women with diagnosed conditions including Chronic Fatigue, Fibromyalgia, Scoliosis and Chronic Back Pain.
 Whatever the client’s main goal in booking an appointment with John, he is committed to providing the highest standards in massage whilst educating and supporting clients with sensible and achievable personal care advice.
 John practices a western style of massage and pursues a program of continual personal development.
 He is trained to the gold standard in Holistic Massage by the Massage Training Institute, and has undertaken further advanced training in Medical Acupuncture, Osteopathic Joint Articulation and Manipulative Therapy and is fully insured.

 John is registered with the Complementary & Natural Healthcare Council, the only register of professional practitioners recommended by the Department of Health and has practiced in the Charity sector working with the elderly.

-John is currently working as part of a multidisciplinary team of specialists to support Julz Adeniran, Great Britain & England 110m Hurdles, in preparation for the 2016 Rio Olympic Games.
+John is currently working as part of a multidisciplinary team of specialists to support Julz Adeniran, Great Britain & England 110m Hurdles, in preparation for the 2020 Tokyo Olympic Games.